 Find an Occupational Therapist

-An occupational therapist will work with you to find different ways of carrying out activities to help you live life your way.
+Whether it’s essential day-to-day tasks, such as cooking and dressing, or returning to work, or the fun things in life, like a hobby or socialising, an occupational therapist will work with you to find different ways of carrying out activities to help you live life your way.

 Help finding an occupational therapist

-Find a private occupational therapist
+Find an independent (private) occupational therapist

 Check an occupational therapist is registered to practise

 All occupational therapists are required to be registered with the Health and Care Professions Council (HCPC) before they can practise.
 The HCPC is responsible for the conduct, performance and ethical behaviour of its registrants.
 You can check that an occupational therapist is registered with the HCPC via their website.